 - Protect your future: Ensure any post-termination restrictions are reasonable and won’t hinder your future career.
 Check them against your contract of employment.

 - Communication: Your employer is looking for a clean break.
 It is important to be clear in your requests, highlighting your potential legal claims to show you are serious about negotiating.
-However, you should be realistic about what can be achieved as it may be that you do not have a strong case, and sometimes it is not possible to know the strength of your case in the early stages.
-Other factors, such as the cost of pursuing a claim in the employment tribunal are important considerations.
+However, you should be realistic about what can be achieved as it may be that you do not have a strong case.
+Sometimes it is not possible to know the strength of your case in the early stages.
+Other factors, such as the cost of pursuing a claim are important considerations.